ibimina/business-card/README.md

 # Scrimba frontend learning Path

-This is a solution to scrimba's A trip to Lagos
+This is a solution to scrimba's Business card

 ## Table of contents